-Are you trying to sell your house in Mercer County without using a real estate agent, let us help.
+Are you trying to sell your house in Trenton without using a real estate agent, let us help.

 We are always willing to cooperate with agents and brokers, but sometimes it’s best to avoid paying someone just to be in the middle of a transaction.

 Paying a 6% commission on the sale of a property can be a lot of money.
 There are times when brokers and agents in NJ can be very helpful and earn their commission, that is not always the case.

 There are a few ways to avoid paying huge commissions in your NJ sale.

 First, there is a crazy tradition in real estate transactions that you need to know about.

 With most property sales in Trenton, roughly half of the commission you pay as the seller goes to pay for the buyer’s broker.
 Yes you as the seller end up paying for the buyer to be represented.

 Why should you pay for the buyers agent when you are the seller?